 This is an old joke among Cuban exiles in Miami.
 And it rings true, once again, now that rumors of Castro’s imminent death have been disproven by the retired revolutionary’s appearance on television this week.
 Some would say Castro’s got nine lives.
 I’d say he’s got many more.

-The first time I saw Fidel Castro, he was already in his twilight.
+The first time I saw Fidel Castro he was already in his twilight.
 Or so it seemed.
 It was December, 2000.
 I’d flown down to Panama City to cover the 10th annual Ibero-American Summit.
 The summit is a chance for the heads of state from Spain, Andorra and 20 Latin American nations to speak solemnly about their commitments to democracy and equality.
-During their addresses that December some pounded the podium with a fist to emphasize this.
-Others paused between sentences to allow their sage phrases to resonate.
-But then there was Castro, the real draw.
+And then there was Castro.

 He was the guy I was focused on, the man most likely to make this top-shelf chat-fest interesting.
 Before the talks even began I made my way to the front of a luxury hotel where he was to be staying.
 There, I joined a gaggle of several dozen other reporters who’d had the same idea.
 We all stood crammed together behind a police cordon.
-We could have been teenage fans, I remember thinking, waiting for our favorite band to pass by.
+Like Beliebers, but with microphones and pens.

 After an eternity El Comandante’s motorcade of black, four-by-four vehicles rolled up the hotel drive.
-A hundred yards before they reached us, Cuban secret service agents swung open their doors.
+A hundred yards before they reached us Cuban secret service agents swung open their doors.
 They were impeccably dressed, as presidential details always are, in black suits and dark sunglasses.
-They hung out on the runners of their SUVs, each one as serious and inscrutable as the next, scanning the premises, and us, for signs of trouble.
+They hung out on the runners of their SUVs, each one as serious and inscrutable as the next, scanning the premises, and us.

-The vehicles, 5 or 6 of them, stopped in unison.
-With their tinted windows it was impossible to tell which one contained the bearded revolutionary-cum-dictator who was, in the pre-9/11 world, arguably the United States’ most vexing and indomitable enemy and against whom president Bush would initially focus his simplistic and insecure foreign policy.
+The vehicles stopped in unison.
+With their tinted windows it was impossible to tell which one contained the bearded revolutionary-cum-dictator who was, in the pre-9/11 world, arguably the United States’ most vexing and indomitable enemy and against whom President Bush would initially focus his simplistic and insecure foreign policy.